Let's Master the MCAT

 Duration and Timing:

 The MCAT is truly a marathon!
-The test takes approximately 7.5 hours, and is broken down in the following way (taken from the MCAT Essentials eBook from AAMC)
+The test takes approximately 7.5 hours, and is broken down below in the section All About MCAT Content (taken from the MCAT Essentials eBook from AAMC)

 Each MCAT section is scored from a low of 118 to a high of 132.
 The total score is the sum of each section’s score, and ranges from 472 to 528.
 The 50th percentile score is around a 500.
 AAMC converts the raw score to a scaled score that takes difficulty and test differences into account.
 The percentiles are updated on May 1st of each year, and in early 2018 AAMC will update the percentiles based on the scores from tests in the last 3 years (since the 2015 change in the MCAT).